-Probability has become the basis of statistical methods as well as of statistical tools of analysis of data on phenomena not deterministic in nature.
-Probability, which has become essentially useful for scientific analysis of data in almost every study of research and investigation type, is a basic statistical concept/tool for understanding and explaining of various phenomena in almost every branch of science [88].
-The theory of probability, the beginning of whose history was lost in the dust of antiquity [6, 85, 88], has been developed by the six approaches namely (1) Subjective Approach [2], (2) Intuitive Approach [6, 82, 83, 90, 91], (3) Classical Approach [3, 7, 8, 11, 12, 14, 15, 53], (4) Empirical Approach (also knows as statistical approach [10, 13, 53, 94, 95, 96], (5) Axiomatic Approach [4, 5, 76, 80, 81] and (6) Theoretical Approach [9, 13 - 20, 53, 56].
-The first two approaches are subjective while the other approaches are based on scientific logic [Feller (1968)].
-Probability is determined in empirical approach by performing the associated experimentation while in classical approach probability is determined without performing the experimentation.
-Axiomatic approach is based on some conditions called axioms that are satisfied by probability and it is silent about how to determine the value of probability.
-In theoretical approach, probability is defined in theoretically ideal situation and is determined in practically ideal situation by performing the associated experimentation.
-Recently, one definition of probability, that can be interpreted as an extended definition of empirical probability, has been developed on the basis of outcomes that do happen automatically instead of the outcomes obtained from performing experimentation [64, 69].
+Statistical analysis of data obtained from experiment or survey of phenomena is basically based on the concept of probability and the findings obtained from analysis are also interpreted with the help of probability.
+Probability has become a vital player of playing the role of understanding and explaining of various phenomena in almost every branch of science [92].
+The theory of probability, the beginning of whose history was lost in the dust of antiquity [89], has been developed by the six approaches namely Subjective Approach [2], Intuitive Approach [86, 87, 94, 95], Classical Approach [3, 6, 7, 8, 10, 12, 14, 15], Empirical Approach (also known as Statistical Approach [6, 10, 13, 98, 99, 100], Axiomatic Approach [4, 5, 6, 80, 84, 85] and Theoretical Approach [9, 13 - 20, 53, 56].
+The first two approaches are subjective while the other approaches are based on scientific logic [76].
+Recently, one definition of probability, that can be interpreted as an extended definition of empirical probability, has been developed on the basis of outcomes that do happen automatically [63 - 75].

-Central tendency [28, 29, 44, 51, 61, 97] is one of the basic characteristics of data which plays a vital role in statistical analysis of data.
-A number of formulations, though may not be as sufficient as to handle all the real situation, have already been developed for measuring central tendency of data [45, 46, 49, 50, 54, 55, 57, 61, 98] which is basically based on measures of average [30, 31, 33 - 37, 41 - 43, 47, 48].
-There had already been several studies on various aspects like measures of characteristics of rainfall, trend of rainfall, forecasting on rainfall etc. [1, 11, 26, 27, 40, 52, 60 - 71, 73 - 75, 77 - 79, 84, 86, 87, 89, 92, 93].
-The studies on rainfall done so far are mostly based on non-probabilistic approach.
-Study on rainfall has hardly been done so far by probabilistic approach which has been applied in the current study on the same.
-In a recent study, the concept of extended definition of empirical probability has been applied in defining the probability of occurrence of rainfall in terms of rainy days together with estimating the probability distribution of number of rainy days at some places/stations in India [63 - 71].
-In the present study, this definition of probability has been applied in estimating the expected number of rainy days in each of the 12 months at 30 stations in India.
-The study has been done with an objective of obtaining a picture, though not deterministic and appropriate but probabilistic and approximate, of tendency of rainfall in India.
+Central tendency [28 - 30, 29, 44, 51, 101] is one of the basic characteristics of data which plays a vital role in statistical analysis of data.
+A number of formulations, though may not be as sufficient as to handle all the real situation, have already been developed for measuring central tendency of data [45, 46, 49, 50, 54, 55, 57, 102] which is basically based on measures of average [30, 31, 33 - 38, 41 - 43, 47, 48].
+There had already been several studies on various aspects like trend analysis [1, 77, 78, 81 - 83, 88, 91, 93, 96, 97], analysis of tendency [59 - 75, 79, 90], estimation and forecasting [11, 27, 40, 52] etc. which are mostly based on non-probabilistic approach.
+The recent trend is towards the study on rainfall by probabilistic approach [63 - 75].
+In a study, done recently, the definition of probability based on automatically happened outcomes has been applied in estimating the expected number of rainy days in each of the 12 months at 30 stations in India with an objective of obtaining a picture, though not deterministic and appropriate but probabilistic and approximate, of tendency of rainfall in India [75].
+However, it becomes more meaningful and/or more convenient to interpret if the percentage of rainy days in a period is obtained since the conclusion can in this case be drawn in terms of degree of confidence.
+This article presents expected percentage of number of rainy days in each of the 12 months at 30 stations in India with an objective of obtaining tendency of rainfall in terms of degree of confidence.